programminghoch10/Lygisk/README.md

 In your bug report include a `logcat`, `dmesg`, the Lygisk logs found inside the app and `/tmp/recovery.log` for addond and install issues.

 ## Useful Links

+Join our [Telegram Group](https://t.me/Lygisk) for asking quick questions or to get the latest news directly.

 Anything further is equal to [Magisk](https://github.com/topjohnwu/Magisk).